srysis/my_web_page_react/README.md

 ## Things to keep in mind

-+ Some designs may be a bit basic.
-I am currently considering doing an overhaul of some pages, e.g. "About me" page;
-+ Adaptive layout can behave a bit weird, since I don't have that many devices to test my pages on;
++ Responsiveness can behave a bit weird, since I don't have that many devices to test my pages on;
-+ I am still learning, so expect some other unmentioned problems.
++ I am still learning, so expect other unmentioned problems.